 I am not a professional SEO expert.
 But there are lots of great resources out there for finding out more if you are interested.

-My favorite site is Backlinko’s blog.
+My favorite site is Backlinko’s blog (acquired in 2021 by semrush).
 But I read a handful of resources to stay informed.

 Here are some basic tips to get started based on my experience.